 Countries where there are 1 or more Mobile Operators actively using S@T Browser on SIM Cards with no-security level set

 4) How can I protect myself

 Unfortunately, there is very little that a person can do to protect themselves.
-There are tools which you can download to determine whether your SIM card is vulnerable (with special equipment), or potentially tell if you are being targeted (but requires a rooted device), however these do not lead to protection in themselves.
+There are tools that you can download to determine whether your SIM card is vulnerable (with special equipment), or potentially tell if you are being targeted (but requires a rooted device), however, these do not lead to protection in themselves.
 The only entities that can put in protection for targeted subscribers are the Mobile Operators.
-Their options are to change the security settings on the SIM Cards, and/or put special filtering in place to prevent the SMS exploiting the Simjacker vulnerability being received by targeted mobile subscribers.
+Their options are to change the security settings on the SIM Cards, and/or put special filtering in place to prevent the SMS from exploiting the Simjacker vulnerability being received by targeted mobile subscribers.

 For more information - Simjacker Technical Report: Section 8 (report)

 5) Why is the S@T Browser technology vulnerable?

 The S@T Browser technology is vulnerable due to an apparent oversight in the S@T Browser specification.
 There are 4 different ‘protocols’ (commands) defined within the S@T Browser, and security levels recommended for them.
 However, the commands used in these attacks: Push messages, didn’t have any security level associated with them.
 This lack of a recommendation or specification meant that no security was associated with these commands in practice and that any source could send a S@T Browser message, that would run on the SIM card with no authentication.